ionos-spectre/spectre-core/README.md

 ## Advanced writing specs

-Your project could consist of hundreds and thousand of specs.
+Your project could consist of hundreds and thousand of *specs*.
 In order to easier maintain your project, it is recommended to place *specs* of a *subject* in different `*.spec.rb` files and folders, grouped by a specific context.
 A *subject* can be described in multiple files.

 For example, when writing *specs* for a REST API, the *specs* could be grouped by the APIs *resources* in different folders, and their *operations* in different files.